sasihara/01_othello/README.md

 ## Restrictions
 This is developed in weekend as my hobby, the qualiy is not guaranteed.

-## Machine Specifications for playning
+## Machine Specifications required for playning
 Intel Core i5 2.4GHz CPU is enough for playning.

 ## Development environment